Fernanda-Campelo/Fernanda-Campelo/README.md

-### Hey there! 😊
+### Hey there 😊

-I'm Fernanda, a software developer in the making.
+I'm Fernanda, a junior software developer from Brazil. 💻